INSIGHT-Soaring gas prices ripple through heavy industry, supply chains | Headlines

 Other energy-intensive sectors such as steel and cement are also feeling the pinch.
 Soaring gas prices have in the past couple of weeks "forced some steelmakers to suspend operations during those periods of the night and day when the cost of energy rockets," said Gareth Stace, director general at industry group UK Steel.
 He declined to identify which companies.

-British Steel, the country's second-largest steel producer, said it was maintaining normal levels of production but that the "colossal" energy-price increases made "it impossible to profitably make steel at certain times of the day."
-Some manufacturers say they can cope, so far.
+British Steel, the country’s second-largest steel producer, said it was maintaining normal levels of production but that the “colossal” energy-price increases made “it impossible to profitably make steel at certain times of the day.”
+Some manufacturers say they are able to cope, so far.

-In China, several sheets of steel, ceramic, and glassmakers have reduced production to avoid losses, according to Li Ruipeng, a local supplier of liquefied natural gas in the northern province of Hebei.
-And, China's southwestern province of Yunnan this month imposed limits on the production of some heavy industries, including producers of fertilizers, cement, chemicals, and aluminum smelters due to energy shortages, a move that analysts said could reduce exports.
-To weather the storm, some energy-intensive industries and utility firms in Asia and the Middle East have temporarily switched from gas to fuel oil, crude, naphtha, or coal, analysts and traders said.
+In China, several steel, ceramic and glass makers have reduced production to avoid losses, according to Li Ruipeng, a local supplier of liquefied natural gas in the northern province of Hebei.
+And, China’s southwestern province of Yunnan this month imposed limits on production of some heavy industries, including producers of fertilisers, cement, chemicals, and aluminium smelters due to energy shortages, a move that analysts said could reduce exports.
+To weather the storm, some energy-intensive industries and utility firms in Asia and the Middle East have temporarily switched from gas to fuel oil, crude, naphtha or coal, analysts and traders said.
 That trend is expected to continue for the rest of the year and into the beginning of next, according to the International Energy Agency, the Paris-based energy watchdog.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)